Core Faculty Members

 Alex Orleans works at the leading edge of the most sophisticated cyber intrusions across both the public and private sectors.
 He brings a unique lens of identifying the intersection between traditional intelligence paradigms and modern cyberspace issues.
 Alex can often be heard proclaiming “Shape, not deter,” his approach to the future of cyber operations.

-Ben Read is the director of Mandiant Intelligence’s cyber espionage analysis team.
-The team he leads tracks and reports on espionage groups from China, Russia, North Korea and many other countries.
+Ben Read is the Senior Manager for cyber espionage analysis at Mandiant (now a Google Cloud company).
+He was formerly the Director of Mandiant Intelligence’s cyber espionage analysis team.
+Ben’s team is responsible for tracking and reporting on espionage groups from China, Russia, North Korea and many other countries.
 He was an analyst on the same team at iSIGHT Partners before it was acquired by FireEye in January 2016.
-Prior to iSIGHT, Mr. Read worked as a special assistant at the National Security Council’s European Affairs Directorate.
+Prior to iSIGHT, Ben worked as a special assistant at the National Security Council’s European Affairs Directorate.
 While there, he supported the numerous presidential trips and meetings including the 2012 NATO Summit in Chicago.
+Ben teaches Global Cyber Threats.

 Visiting Fellows